 The Federal Highway Administration highlights this national scenic byway’s “mile-high vistas and brilliant fall foliage.”

-The Cherohala Skyway stretches for some 40 miles between the towns of Robbinsville, North Carolina, and Tellico Plains, Tennessee.
-Along the way, the byway winds through two national forests for which it’s named, the Cherokee and Nantahala.
+The Cherohala Skyway stretches for some 40 miles of paved, two-lane road between the towns of Robbinsville, North Carolina, and Tellico Plains, Tennessee.
+Along the way, the byway winds through two national forests for which it’s named, the Cherokee National Forest in Tennessee and the Nantahala National Forest in North Carolina.

-The leaves start turning as early as September in higher elevations and continue through mid-November in lower elevations.
+Leaves start turning color as early as September in higher elevations and continue through mid-November in lower elevations.

 Autumn recreational opportunities along Cherohala Skyway include outdoor activities such as hiking, cycling and camping, thanks to moderate temperatures and little rainfall this time of year.